MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Get-MgBetaRoleManagementDirectoryRoleDefinition.md

 ## SYNOPSIS
 Get the properties and relationships of a unifiedRoleDefinition object of an RBAC provider.
-The following RBAC providers are currently supported:\n- Cloud PC \n- device management (Intune)\n- directory (Microsoft Entra directory roles)\n- entitlement management (Microsoft Entra entitlement management)\n- Exchange Online This API is available in the following national cloud deployments.
+The following RBAC providers are currently supported:- Cloud PC - device management (Intune)- directory (Microsoft Entra directory roles)- entitlement management (Microsoft Entra entitlement management)- Exchange Online This API is available in the following national cloud deployments.

 ## SYNTAX